ddaddy/DJSwiftHelpers/README.md

 DJSwiftHelpers is a Swift library containing useful Swift extensions.
 It allows you to perform many tasks easily.

+## Integrate using SPM

+Add the package `git@github.com:ddaddy/DJSwiftHelpers.git` to your project.

+For most helpers you can `import DJSwiftHelpers` however for additional `UIKit` helpers that are not extension friendly, also `import DJSwiftHelpers_UIKit`

 ## Integrate using Carthage

 Install [Carthage](https://github.com/Carthage/Carthage#installing-carthage) if not already installed